-Let’s be honest, did you really go to Barcelona if you didn’t take a picture under the world famous Arc de Triomf?
-If you go back up towards the front of Ciutadella Park and keep walking passed it, you will be led down the path to the beautiful Arc that was built back in 1888 as the gates to the Universal Exhibition fair that took place inside Ciutadella Park.
+Let’s be honest, did you really go to Barcelona if you didn’t take a picture under the world-famous Arc de Triomf?
+If you go back up towards the front of Ciutadella Park and keep walking past it, you will be led down the path to the beautiful Arc that was built back in 1888 as the gates to the Universal Exhibition fair that took place inside Ciutadella Park.
 This is an amazing work of art that everyone should get the chance to see.

 The Carmel Bunkers